undead404/you-must-hear/docs/tags/k-pop.md

 ### Description

-K-pop, short for Korean pop, is a genre of music that originated in South Korea in the 1990s and has become increasingly popular around the world in recent years.
-K-pop music is characterized by its upbeat, catchy melodies, synchronized dance routines, and high-energy performances.

-K-pop often features a mix of electronic dance music, hip-hop, R&amp;B, and traditional Korean musical elements.
-The genre has a strong focus on visual aesthetics, with many K-pop artists and groups known for their elaborate music videos, fashion, and stage performances.

-K-pop has become a global phenomenon in recent years, with artists such as BTS, Blackpink, EXO, and Twice achieving worldwide fame and success.
-K-pop has also spawned a dedicated fan culture, with fans often known as &quot;K-poppers&quot; or &quot;K-pop stans&quot; who follow their favorite artists closely and engage in online communities and fandom activities.

-K-pop&#39;s popularity has also led to an increased interest in Korean language and culture, and the genre has helped to increase awareness of South Korea&#39;s entertainment industry and broader cultural offerings.
+K-pop is a vibrant South Korean pop music genre characterized by catchy melodies, synchronized choreography, and polished production.
+It blends elements of electronic dance music, hip-hop, and R&amp;B with visually striking music videos and meticulously trained performers.
+The genre emphasizes group dynamics, fan engagement, and a globalized appeal that transcends language barriers.

 ### 100 chronological releases